vsdevaraddi/PE_6th_sem/Readme.md

 ### **Folder**: arduino_codes
  This folder contains all the Arduino codes.

  **angle_ppg_data_aquisition:** This Arduino code will collect data from the AFE4490 shield(PPG signals) and one IMU sensor(angle), and send it to the serial monitor.
-The conclusion of this code is that it is heavy for an Arduino uno R3 to run, as a consequence, it does not read data with the required rate.
+The conclusion of this code is that it is heavy for an Arduino uno R3 to handle them simultaneously, as a consequence, it does not read data with the required rate.
  ```
  Open the program in Arduino IDE and upload it into the Arduino uno
  Hardware connections are mentioned in the program.